holepunchto/hyperdrive-next/README.md

 }
 ```

-Returns a new value after a change, `current` and `previous` are snapshots that are auto-closed before next value.
+Those `current` and `previous` are snapshots that are auto-closed before next value.

 Don't close those snapshots yourself because they're used internally, let them be auto-closed.